christolis/blocksmc-annihilation/README.md

 # BlocksMC Annihilation
 ![Header](https://github.com/ChristolisOfficial/blocksmc-annihilation/blob/master/res/header.png)
 This is an abandoned project that was programmed by **ChristolisOfficial** and produced by **DeZiMatorZ** for the *BlocksMC server*.
 It was cancelled due to the producer having massive disagreements with the producer, and because the programmer lost his developer position in that server one day before this project was cancelled.
-You can still find and play in the *BlocksMC server*, by connecting to the IP `blocks.com` or `premium.blocksmc.com` if you have a legit copy of Minecraft, respectively.
+You can still find and play in the *BlocksMC server*, by connecting to the IP `blocks.com`(for cracked users) or `premium.blocksmc.com`(for premium players).

 ## Requirements
 In order for you to export this plugin in your own, you are required to use the CraftBukkit API 1.8.8, which can be found [here](https://getbukkit.org/get/lZ6lfqphkPczgKPMdwAmF90p1rPRYPcC).